Number of claims and ruin time for a refracted risk process: The joint density of

 \textbf{Proof.} To obtain an expression for $w_2(u,m,t)$ we first consider $h(x)$ defined in (\ref{h}).
 Using (\ref{T rho 1 f}) we can derive:

 Moreover, substituting (\ref{b n}), (\ref{h x}) and (\ref{e rho 1}) into (\ref{renewal equation 2}) gives:

 Comparing equations (\ref{phi 2 u}) and (\ref{define_phi}) completes the proof. $\Box$

-{\bf{Acknowledgements}}\\ This research is support by the National Natural Science Foundation of China (Grant No. 11171164, 11271385 and 11371020) and by the FP7 Grant PIRSES-GA-2012-318984.
-Zbigniew Palmowski is supported by the Ministry of Science and Higher Education of Poland under the grant 2013/09/B/HS4/01496.
+{\bf{Acknowledgements}}\\ This research is support by the National Natural Science Foundation of China (Grant No. 11271164) and by the FP7 Grant PIRSES-GA-2012-318984.
+Zbigniew Palmowski is supported by the National Science Centre under the grant 2015/17/B/ST1/01102 (2016-2019).